 Organizing Our Work

-Throughout this tutorial, you've kinda just been watching me dump random code blocks one-by-one.
+Throughout this tutorial, you've been watching me dump random code blocks.
 If this confuses the shit out of you, it'll probably help to know that this is how I chose to structure my project: